-Municipalities have experienced significant financial impacts due to the COVID-19 pandemic.
-The Government of Alberta and the Government of Canada are providing operating funding support to municipalities through the Municipal Operating Support Transfer (MOST).
-This funding is provided as part of the Safe Restart Agreement.
+Municipalities experienced significant financial impacts due to the COVID-19 pandemic.
+In 2020, the Government of Alberta and the Government of Canada provided operating funding support to municipalities through the Municipal Operating Support Transfer (MOST).
+This funding was provided as part of the Safe Restart Agreement.

-This program will support municipalities by funding incremental costs and reduced revenues associated with the pandemic and actions taken in response to it.
+This program supported municipalities by funding incremental costs and reduced revenues associated with the pandemic and actions taken in response to it.

-- $436 million will be shared by all municipalities in Alberta based on their population, including $10 million reserved for the tourism communities of Banff, Jasper and Canmore.
+- $436 million was shared by all municipalities in Alberta based on their population, including $10 million reserved for the tourism communities of Banff, Jasper and Canmore.

-- $140 million will be shared by municipalities with public transit systems based on annual ridership statistics.
+- $140 million was shared by municipalities with public transit systems based on annual ridership statistics.

-- $30 million was previously allocated to municipalities as part of the Municipal Sustainability Initiative (MSI) Operating program, with greatly expanded flexibility for the use of this year’s program funds.
+- $30 million was previously allocated to municipalities as part of the 2020 Municipal Sustainability Initiative (MSI) Operating program, with greatly expanded flexibility for the use of the 2020 program funds.

-Municipalities and Metis Settlements are automatically eligible for MOST, and only need to sign a simple funding agreement to access their funds.
-No applications are required.
+Municipalities and Metis Settlements were automatically eligible for MOST, and only needed to sign a simple funding agreement to access their funds.
+No applications were required.

-Our goal is to ensure municipalities are able to use MOST funding to offset fiscal challenges caused by the COVID-19 pandemic, without unnecessary red tape.
+Our goal was to ensure municipalities were able to use MOST funding to offset fiscal challenges caused by the COVID-19 pandemic, without unnecessary red tape.

-We recognize that not all municipalities had the resources and capacity to accurately track pandemic-related fiscal impacts as they were occurring.
+We recognized that not all municipalities had the resources and capacity to accurately track pandemic-related fiscal impacts as they were occurring.

-We recommend that municipalities use invoices, timesheets, and other accounting tools that are part of typical municipal business practices to identify increased expenses, use year-to-year comparisons for reduced revenues, and retain these records in case they are required to meet unanticipated federal reporting requirements.
-We will not require detailed proof of expenses incurred or revenue lost.
+We recommended that municipalities use invoices, timesheets, and other accounting tools that were part of typical municipal business practices to identify increased expenses, use year-to-year comparisons for reduced revenues, and retain these records in case they were required to meet unanticipated federal reporting requirements.
+We did not require detailed proof of expenses incurred or revenue lost.

-Each municipality that receives MOST funding will receive a statement of funding and expenditure form at a later date and will be required to submit this form to us by July 2, 2021.
+Each municipality that received MOST funding received a statement of funding and expenditure form and was required to submit this form to us by July 2, 2021.